MCT Oil (Liquid Coconut Oil): The Coconut Oil Dregshealthy fats

 Another problem with MCT oil and its cooking counterpart liquid coconut oil is how they are manufactured.
 Forcible removal of lauric acid from coconut oil is not an easy process.
 It typically requires chemical recombination of refined fatty acids in coconut oil with a synthetic vegetable based ester.
 Chemical residues in the resulting MCT oil would be a definite concern as a result.

-A more natural process is molecular distillation of virgin coconut oil, which involves no chemicals and is a physical process only.
-While MCT oil manufactured in this manner would be nontoxic and safe to consume, it is important to note that MCT or liquid coconut oil is not found anywhere in nature, and as such, regular consumption would have unknown health consequences.
+A more natural process is molecular distillation of virgin coconut oil.
+This method involves no chemicals and is a physical process only.
+While MCT oil manufactured in this manner would be nontoxic and safe to consume, it is important to note that MCT or liquid coconut oil is not found anywhere in nature.
+As such, regular consumption would have unknown health consequences.

 To obtain the full health and weight loss benefits of MCTs in the proper proportions as found in nature, you need to consume virgin coconut oil, and if you need one with no taste, expeller pressed coconut oil.

 Don’t fall for the MCT oil scam!
 It is a manmade product found nowhere in nature.